 By E. George Johnson

 Self-storage has evolved from the basement and attic, to remote mini warehouses, to the sophisticated facilities we see built today.
 Modern storage options for consumers also include mobile, or portable, storage.
-As the mobile market has gained traction—and market share—in the industry, it makes sense that traditional self-storage operators would take the opportunity to evaluate augmenting their facilities with a mobile component.
+As the mobile product has gained traction in the storage market, it makes sense for operators of traditional self-storage facilities to consider augmenting their business with a portable component.

 Portable self-storage is still a relatively young concept.
-It was created primarily to add convenience for the storage customer.
-The storage bin, or in this case the portable container, is brought to the renter’s home or business for the customer to pack at his convenience.
-Eliminated are the trips to the facility to pack the goods into the storage unit, which might also have involved the hiring of a moving company or renting of a truck to move the goods.
+It was primarily created to add absolute convenience for the customer.
+It differs from fixed storage in that the portable container is brought to the renters house or business, and he packs it at his convenience.
+What is eliminated are the trips to the facility to pack the goods into the storage unit, which might also have involved the hiring of a moving company or renting of a truck to move the goods.

-Operators can migrate even further into the portable-storage arena by incorporating delivery and pickup of the portable container at the renter’s location.
-This means additional investment in employees, including drivers and delivery personnel, trucks to accommodate delivery and pickup, warehouse space, and a forklift.
-It also creates another revenue stream with delivery and pick-up charges and, possibly, a premium for the “portable” component.
+An operator can migrate even further into the portable-storage arena by incorporating delivery and pickup of the container at the renters location.
+This means additional investment in people (driver/delivery personnel), a truck, warehouse space and a forklift.
+It also creates another revenue stream with delivery and pickup charges and possibly a premium for the portable service.

-This enables an operator to become a fully integrated storage provider with static portable and incorporate the moving element.
-If goods are stored in a portable container and arrangements have been made with a moving provider, this can be an added service and revenue stream.
-There are companies that will provide the moving service to operators and the containers for these transactions.
-The operator would receive fees based on the initiation of the action and amount to be moved.
+Another option is to become a fully integrated storage provider that offers static portable containers and incorporates the moving element.
+There are companies that will provide the containers and the moving service to storage operators for these transactions.
+In this scenario, the operator would receive fees based on the initiation of the action and amount to be moved.

-There are a number of factors an operator must analyze before adding the portable component to an existing storage business.
-Obviously, knowing one’s market and the storage saturation level is key.
-Another important factor is finding out if there are existing portable providers already offering the full service of delivery and pickup, or even moving services.
-If there are already several portable-storage providers in the market, this may not be a good investment for the operator at this time.
+There are a number of factors a self-storage operator must examine before adding a portable component to his existing business.
+Knowing your market and the local self-storage saturation level is key, but it's just as important to know if there are existing portable providers in the market who offer full delivery, pickup and even moving services.

-The biggest determining factor, however, is the investment required and probability of potential financial returns.
-If an operator has an established storage operation in one or several geographic locations, then knowledge of the market and experience within the industry are already there.
+The determining factor, however, is the investment required and the probability of financial return.
+If an operator has an established storage business in one or several locations, his knowledge of the market and experience within the industry are already there.
 An investment in portable containers can be easily researched depending on the number of containers and relative costs.
 Then the question becomes, can you purchase and place the containers quickly and easily and quickly and attract customers?
 Can it be done in such a manner to create sustainable cash inflow?

-E. George Johnson is a principal with Universal Storage Containers.
-Headquartered in New Canaan, Conn., the company specializes in manufacturing portable, foldable storage containers for various storage and moving industries worldwide.
-For more information, call 800.385.0755; e-mail firstname.lastname@example.org ; visit www.universalstoragecontainers.com .
+E. George Johnson is a principal with Universal Storage Containers in New Canaan, Conn.
+The company specializes in the manufacturing of portable, foldable, quick-assembly storage containers for various storage and moving industries worldwide.
+For more information, call 800.385.0755; e-mail [email protected] ; visit www.universalstoragecontainers.com .